MicrosoftDocs/azure-devops-docs/docs/pipelines/test/continuous-test-selenium.md

 4. Run the Selenium test locally using Test Explorer and check that it works.

-## Define your CI build pipeline
+## Define your build pipeline

 You'll need a continuous integration (CI) build pipeline that builds your Selenium tests.
 For more details, see [Build your .NET desktop app for Windows](../apps/windows/dot-net.md).

 ## Create your web app

 You'll need a web app to test.
-You can use an existing app, or deploy one in your CD release pipeline.
+You can use an existing app, or deploy one in your continuous deployment (CD) release pipeline.
 The example code above runs tests against Bing.com.
 For details of how to set up your own release pipeline to deploy a web app, see [Deploy to Azure Web Apps](../targets/webapp.md).